MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-5-General-Services-Administration/subchapter-H-Clauses-Forms/part-552-Solicitation-Provisions-Contract-Clauses/subpart-552.2-Text-Provisions-Clauses/section-552.270-31.md

 ##### 552.270-31 Prompt Payment. #####

-Link to an amendment published at 86 FR 55525, Oct.
-6, 2021.

 As prescribed in 570.703, insert the following clause:

 Prompt Payment (JUN 2011)

 The Government will make payments under the terms and conditions specified in this clause.
 Payment shall be considered as being made on the day a check is dated or an electronic funds transfer is made.
 All days referred to in this clause are calendar days, unless otherwise specified.

-(a) *Payment due date* - (1) *Rental payments.* Rent shall be paid monthly in arrears and will be due on the first workday of each month, and only as provided for by the lease.
+(a) *Payment due date*—(1) *Rental payments.* Rent shall be paid monthly in arrears and will be due on the first workday of each month, and only as provided for by the lease.

 (i) When the date for commencement of rent falls on the 15th day of the month or earlier, the initial monthly rental payment under this contract shall become due on the first workday of the month following the month in which the commencement of the rent is effective.